Updated July 29, 2023

 A high RIR is cheered by debt investors.
-This is because in such a scenario they are assured of a better return on their investments without taking any additional risk.
-However, the scenario is completely different for equity investors this is because higher interest rates increase the cost of borrowing for corporates.
-This disturbs the leverage equilibrium which puts pressure on profits, earning per share and eventually stock price.
-Also because of the higher rates more people are inclined to take out their money from equity markets and park them in less risky debt instruments eventually decreasing the number of buyers and increasing the sellers.
+This is because, in such a scenario, they are assured of a better return on their investments without taking any additional risk.
+However, the scenario is completely different for equity investors; this is because higher interest rates increase the cost of borrowing for corporates.
+This disturbs the leverage equilibrium, which puts pressure on profits, earnings per share, and eventually stock price.
+Also, because of the higher rates, more people are inclined to take out their money from equity markets and park them in less risky debt instruments, eventually decreasing the number of buyers and increasing the sellers.
 This also adds more pressure on the stock prices.
 This is where central banks have to act and maintain a balance else the growth rate of the economy takes a hit.

-Unlike these scenarios, there might be a case when RIR are negative.
+Unlike these scenarios, there might be a case when RIR is negative.
 This is quite scary as it suggests that economic growth cannot counter inflation, and money’s purchasing power decreases yearly.
-This might have a catastrophic effect as people will refrain from deposits and banks will not have any money to lend out.
-This will lead to liquidity and credit crunch and cost of borrowing will increase for the corporates which are going to affect the growth momentum.
+This might have a catastrophic effect as people will refrain from deposits, and banks will not have any money to lend out.
+This will lead to liquidity and credit crunch and the cost of borrowing will increase for the corporates which is going to affect the growth momentum.
 Additionally, the negative real interest rates will not only shun away foreign investors but also the domestic investors who will now look for investment opportunities elsewhere.
-All these factors will eventually further affect the growth of the economy leading to a vicious circle.
+All these factors will eventually further affect the growth of the economy, leading to a vicious circle.

-As explained earlier it is clear how nominal interest rates can be misleading.
-On the other hand, RIR provides a better picture thereby helping incomplete financial analysis and calculation of internal rate of return.
+As explained earlier, it is clear how nominal interest rates can be misleading.
+On the other hand, RIR provides a better picture, thereby helping incomplete financial analysis and calculation of the internal rate of return.
 An investor should always look at a real interest to understand if any financial instrument is attractive and satisfies their investing goals.
-A nominal interest rate is more about taking investments at their face value while real interest rates are more about reading between the lines.
+A nominal interest rate is more about taking investments at their face value, while real interest rates are more about reading between the lines.